Exploring the Mystery – Verse One of the Tao Te Ching

 Still, I bought his book Change Your Thoughts, Change Your Life, which sat on my bookshelf for the next several years.

-Origin of the Tao Te Ching:
+Origin of the Tao Te Ching by Lao Tzu:

 Tao Te Ching translates roughly as “the way of integrity,” – says Damien Walter of The Guardian.
 “It means to be at peace, aligned with your thoughts, your life, and the world.”

 Walter also says, “Two thousand four hundred years after it was composed, we need the Tao Te Ching’s lessons in self-awareness more than ever.
 Little can be said with absolute certainty about the origins of the Tao Te Ching.
 Consensus suggests it was written around 400 BC by Laozi.
 Laozi translates simply as “old master” – a hint that the author’s (or authors’) true name has been lost forever.”
 Many students also refer to the master as Lao Tzu.
+The Tao, often described as the enduring and unchanging name, transcends any specific designation, capturing the essence that remains constant despite the various interpretations over time.

 The Tao Te Ching comprises 81 verses that provide insights into living in harmony with life.
-The original writing has been translated 1000 times by different masters, making it the second most printed book in the world.
+The original writing has been translated 1000’s of times by different masters, making it the second most printed book in the world.
 As in Wayne Dyer’s description above, it’s also referred to as The Way and The Middle Way.

 A Core Teaching of Verse One of The Tao Te Ching: